-In our opinion, the accompanying Financial Report of the Group is in accordance with:
+In our opinion, the accompanying Financial Report of the Group is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including:

-- Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including: - giving a true and fair view of the Group's financial position as at 31 December 2018, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013. - Compliance Indicator 8.3.2 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist.
+- i. giving a true and fair view of the Group's financial position as at 31 December 2019, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013. - iii.
+The Group complied in all material respects with the financial reporting requirements of the Australian Council for International Development (ACFID) Code of Conduct.